A charset provider is a concrete subclass of this class that has a

 implementation classes.
 Charset providers may be installed in an instance

-the usual extension directories.
+of the Java platform as extensions.
 Providers may also be made available by

 adding them to the applet or application class path or by some other